akschion/algorhythmandflow/server/posts/making-a-mondrian.md

 - Every space must be a rectangle
 - The box structure/arrangement should be ideally unbiased
-- The box partition structure should ideally not be describable by a simple tree (i.e. hierarchical structure), at least at higher grid sizes
+- The box partition structure should ideally not be describable by a simple tree (i.e. hierarchical structure), especially in larger grid sizes
 - The box aspect ratios should be mostly square-ish with some variation
 - There should be elements of randomness in the generation
 - Good color distributions minimize the amount that colored boxes touch each other without relying on more relative white coloring.
 Same color boxes (other than white) should rarely share a border.